microsoft/MixedReality-WebRTC/README.md

 This section describes the prerequisites to build the MixedReality-WebRTC solution using the prebuilt binary input dependencies (NuGet packages).
 The solution is available at the root of the repository : [`Microsoft.MixedReality.WebRTC.sln`](https://github.com/microsoft/MixedReality-WebRTC/blob/master/Microsoft.MixedReality.WebRTC.sln).

+- The NuGet packages for the input dependencies require in total approximately **10 GB of disk space**.

+- Due to the Windows path length limit, it is recommended to **clone the source repository close to the root**, _e.g._ `C:\mr-webrtc\` or similar, as the recursive external dependencies create a deep hierarchy which may otherwise produce paths beyond the OS limit.

 - **Visual Studio 2019** is recommended with the following features:

   - The **MSVC v142 - VS 2019 C++ x64/x86 build tools** toolchain is required to build the C++17 library of MixedReality-WebRTC.
 This is installed by default with the **Desktop development with C++** workload on Visual Studio 2019.